 Our Children and Youth Religious Education program—known as Sunday School in other faith traditions—is designed to give our kids the tools they need to make up their own minds about life's big questions.
 Exposure to the stories, beliefs, theologies, and practices of the world's religions is an important aspect of this spiritual development program.
 The first time you bring your children, please come by the CYRE office 10–15 minutes early (the Welcoming Greeters can direct you) and someone will help you find your children's classrooms.

 There are two tables for Visitors on Sunday mornings.
 The first is in the vestibule as you arrive, where greeters welcome visitors and members alike.
 Visitors are asked to sign in and make a red name tag so our members can recognize and welcome them.

 After the service, visitors are invited to Freeman Fellowship Hall, across the vestibule from the sanctuary, for socializing over coffee or tea, browsing the book store, and learning more about our church activities.
 There you will find another Visitor's Table offering brochures and reading material about Unitarian Universalism, information about upcoming events, and greeters to answer your questions.

-If you would like more information prior to being our guest here, please speak with our Coordinator of New Member Development, Kristie Lauderbaugh, at 704-366-8623, Ext.
+If you would like more information prior to being our guest here, please speak with our Membership Coordinator, Kelly Greene at 704-366-8623, ext.
 231 or email her at firstname.lastname@example.org.